mayooear/gpt-react-typescript-chrome-extension-starter/README.md

-## Minimalist OpenAI Chrome Extension Boilerplate
+## Minimalist OpenAI Chrome Extension Starter Using React, Vite, TailwindCSS and OpenAI

-## Chrome extension guidelines
+## Installation

-- `manifest.json` file must be in the root of the project.
-- It is recommended to use PNG files for icons
-- `content.js` contains scripts that can read and modify the content of a page
+Replace `.env.example` with `.env` and insert your OpenAI key as the value for `VITE_Open_AI_Key`

+In the `src/utils` folder, you will find the reconfigured openai function to be imported and used within other modules.

 ## Loading unpacked extension